katforrest/katforrest.github.io/_posts/2024-10-01-Neural Networks.md

   <img src="https://raw.githubusercontent.com/katforrest/katforrest.github.io/master/assets/img/Neural_Logistic_wine_4.jpg" alt="Fig 9" width="60%">
 </div>

 I also created a linear regression neural network model using the same wine quality dataset for comparison.
+I chose a linear model since the quality scores fall along a continuous range.
 I tried to control for the differences between the two as much as possible by using the same number of layers and neurons in both models.
-In my earlier model, I classified everything with a quality score of 6 or above as a "quality wine" or “1”.
-For this model, I left the quality score as is.
-Each wine in the dataset has a score on a scale of 1 - 10, with 10 being best quality.
+In my earlier model, I classified wines with a quality score of 6 or above as 'quality wines' (or '1').
+For this model, however, I kept the original quality score.
+Each wine in the dataset is rated on a scale from 1 to 10, with 10 representing the highest quality.
+<br><br>

-Here is a visualization of the different features and the corresponding quality score.
-While there are some patterns, there still isn’t any obvious linear separability between different quality scores.
+Here is a visualization of the different features and the corresponding quality scores.
+While there are some patterns, there isn’t any obvious linear separability between different quality scores.
 <div align="center">
   <img src="https://raw.githubusercontent.com/katforrest/katforrest.github.io/master/assets/img/Neural_Linear_wine_1.jpg" alt="Fig 10" width="90%">
 </div>
 <div align="center">
   <img src="https://raw.githubusercontent.com/katforrest/katforrest.github.io/master/assets/img/Neural_Linear_wine_2.jpg" alt="Fig 11" width="90%">
 </div>
-I made several adjustments here to optimize performance.
-But the results were disappointing.
-The loss value started to decrease at a much slower rate very quickly.
-I ran nearly 2,000 training epochs, and only achieved an F1 score of 57% on the validation data.
+I made several adjustments to optimize performance, but the results were underwhelming.
+The loss value started decreasing more slowly almost immediately.
+After nearly 2,000 training epochs, the model only reached an F1 score of 57% on the validation data.
 <br><br>
 For this model, I needed new ways to visualize my results and compare them with the actual observations.
 I tried plotting the real and predicted values for each feature, as seen here.
 The darker red values represent the predictions.
 But the results are not very clear.
 <div align="center">